PragmaticFlow/NBomber.Docs/docs/deployment/deploy-to-k8s.md

 :::info
 As you may know, **NBomber Cluster** mode requires an **Enterprise license** to run your tests in a clustered setup.
 However, it is also possible to run a limited version of cluster mode without a license key.
 For this purpose, NBomber provides a special lightweight mode called - **Local Dev Cluster**.

-The [Local Dev Cluster](../cluster/local-dev-cluster.md) provides the full set of cluster features, with the limitation that the cluster cannot contain more than two Pods (1 Coordinator and 1 Agent).
-This mode is particularly useful for developers who want to test scenarios in a clustered environment (even locally) without having to manage license keys. *With an Enterprise license, you can create a cluster with an unlimited number of Agents (1 Coordinator + N Agents).*
+The [Local Dev Cluster](../cluster/local-dev-cluster.md) provides the full set of cluster features, with the limitation that the cluster cannot contain more than three Pods (1 Coordinator and 2 Agents) and that each test run auto-stops after 1 minute.
+This mode is particularly useful for developers who want to test scenarios in a clustered environment (even locally) without having to manage license keys. *With an Enterprise license, you can create a cluster with an unlimited number of Agents (1 Coordinator + N Agents) and no time limit.*

 To form a minimal **NBomber Cluster**, you need to run at least 2 Pods: 1 Coordinator and 1 Agent.